- Chart

 Exchange NYSE | Headquaters Saint Louis, MO, United States | ||

-IPO Launch date 2012-01-27 | President, CEO & Director Mr. Robert V. Vitale | ||
+IPO Launch date 2012-01-27 | President, CEO & Chairman of the Board Mr. Robert V. Vitale | ||

-Sector Consumer Defensive | Industry Packaged Foods | Full time employees 11480 | Website https://www.postholdings.com |
+Sector Consumer Defensive | Industry Packaged Foods | Full time employees 13180 | Website https://www.postholdings.com |

-Full time employees 11480 | Website https://www.postholdings.com |
+Full time employees 13180 | Website https://www.postholdings.com | ||

 Post Holdings, Inc. operates as a consumer packaged goods holding company in the United States and internationally.
-It operates through four segments: Post Consumer Brands, Weetabix, Foodservice, and Refrigerated Retail.
+It operates through Post Consumer Brands, Weetabix, Foodservice, and Refrigerated Retail segments.
 The Post Consumer Brands segment manufactures, markets, and sells branded and private label ready-to-eat (RTE) cereals under Honey Bunches of Oats, Pebbles, and Malt-O-Meal brands; hot cereal; peanut butter under the Peter Pan brand; and branded and private label pet food under Rachael Ray Nutrish, Nature's Recipe, 9Lives, Kibbles 'n Bits and Gravy Train brands.
 The Weetabix segment manufactures, markets, and distributes branded and private label RTE cereal under Weetabix and Alpen brands; hot cereals and other cereal-based food products; private label cereals; and protein-based shakes under the UFIT brand, and nutritional snacks.
 The Foodservice segment produces and distributes egg products primarily under Papetti's and Abbotsford Farms brands, as well as potato products in the foodservice and food ingredient channels.
 The segment also manufactures certain meat products.
 The Refrigerated Retail segment produces and distributes side dish, potato, sausage products under Bob Evans, Bob Evans Farms, and Simply Potatoes brands; eggs and egg products under Bob Evans Egg Whites and Egg Beaters brands; and cheese and other dairy products under Crystal Farms brand.
 It serves grocery stores, mass merchandise customers, supercenters, club stores, natural/specialty stores, dollar stores, discounters, wholesalers, convenience stores, pet supply retailers, drug store customers, foodservice distributors, and national restaurant chains, as well as sells its products in the military, ecommerce, and foodservice channels.
 The company was founded in 1895 and is headquartered in Saint Louis, Missouri.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.